Velocidex/velociraptor-docs/content/knowledge_base/tips/glibc_errors.md

 Velociraptor uses the [musl](https://www.musl-libc.org/) project to build completely static binaries independent of the GLIBC installed on the system.
-While this feature is considered experiemental it seems to work well and produces truely portable binaries.
+While this feature is considered experimental it seems to work well and produces truly portable binaries.

 We recommend that version to only be used for clients on older systems, although it might also work for a server too (but really you